scaleoutsean/eseries-perf-analyzer/README.md

 - `epa`: Build and run InfluxDB and Grafana in the `epa` sub-directory.
 These containers are from the original EPA and include Grafana dashboards.
 - `collector`: in the `collector` sub-directory, build and run collector(s) (one per E-Series array) and a "helper" container called `dbmanager` (one per InfluxDB).
-- Makefiles in these two directories still require Docker Compose v1 as of v3.1.0
+- Makefiles in these two directories still require Docker Compose v1 as of v3.1.0.
+Once built with v1 (or manually), they can be started with Docker Compose v2

 ### Build containers and create configuration files